OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 5) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/garl4tpvnfaog2f/LOOT-backup-20250409T171707.zip/file) and extract its contents into your LOOT data folder.
 You'll find the LOOT data folder under <ins>*AppData > Local > LOOT*</ins> by default.

 > [!Note]
-> The following sections below are only for those who have modified the list from its base in some way.
-If you are playing the list as-is you can skip the the **Known Issues** section.
+> The following sections below are only for those who have modified the list.
+If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.

 ## How to Update Grass Cache
 Updating the Grass Cache is a multi-step process that utilizes both SSEEdit and the Creation Kit.
 As such, I've separated them into their own subsections to keep things as simple as possible.